 At a historic cemetery in the South, a Dia de los Muertos festival takes root

-RALEIGH, NC — The earthy smoke of Mexican copal incense wafts around the entrance of the Historic Oakwood Cemetery in Raleigh, North Carolina.
+RALEIGH, N.C. — The earthy smoke of Mexican copal incense wafts around the entrance of the Historic Oakwood Cemetery in Raleigh.
 It’s a way to keep bad vibes away and invite good ones for Día de Oakwood, a major Day of the Dead art installation and festival here, said Peter Marin.

 “It’s like cleaning your house before the guests arrive,” says Marín, a Mexican-American artist who now calls North Carolina home, and helps organize the weeklong festival.